Where & What We Ate in Thailand (As Vegans)

 Imagine if Anthropologie decided to open the most delicious, amazing macrobiotic vegan cafe of your dreams.
 Well, it exists in Chiang Mai!
 I am absolutely in love with everything about this restaurant: the food, the ambiance, the vibe, all of it:

 Amrita Garden (and their Mellow Bar across the street!) also offers an extensive menu filled with the most incredible food and nutrition tips!
 I really appreciate Thailand's attention to nutrition, and love how they share this information with their guests.
-While in Chiang Mai we dined with them twice and tried a little bit of everything, from the first soy lattes of our trip (most coffee shops don't have non-dairy milk, unfortunately) to vegan cheese plates, the biggest salad of all time, and to an ume plum rice ball (I had to get it because of the emoji!).
+While in Chiang Mai we dined with them twice and tried a little bit of everything, from the first soy lattes of our trip (most coffee shops don't have a non-dairy milk option, unfortunately) to vegan cheese plates, the biggest salad of all time, and to an ume plum rice ball (I had to get it because of the emoji!).

 Aside from some of the best food of our entire trip, the vibes at Amrita Garden are almost like a spa treatment: you sit amongst the most beautiful plants, listen to calming music, get your own fan (this was clutch!), and have the choice of sitting on cushions, swings, or at garden tables.
 Amrita Garden is a family-owned restaurant, and you can really taste the love that they put into all of their food.
 This is a must-visit if you find yourself in Chiang Mai!